Minimalist Style Interior - Design Essentials and Ideas

 Plants bring life and softness to minimalist spaces, but moderation is key.
 Opt for a single, sculptural plant - like a monstera or fiddle leaf fig - or a few petite succulents that echo the room’s clean lines.
 Use simple, unadorned planters that blend with your overall palette.
 This approach adds organic texture and vitality without visual distraction.

-Wires and tech devices can quickly disrupt minimalist harmony if left exposed.
-Use cord covers, wireless devices, or cleverly-placed furniture to keep electronics out of sight.
-Store remotes, chargers, and accessories in a designated drawer or box.
-This small step keeps surfaces clear and maintains a cohesive look throughout your home.
+Wires and tech devices can quickly disrupt the minimalist harmony if left exposed.
+Consider cord covers or wireless gadgets and utilize furniture positioning to keep electronics out of sight.
+Keep remotes, chargers and accessories in a designated drawer or box.
+This way, all your surfaces remain clear and your home stays visually harmonious.

 The entry sets the tone for your entire home, so keep it simple but functional.
 Install a slim bench, a few hooks, and a discreet shoe rack, sticking to a consistent material palette.
 Limit personal items to everyday essentials, storing extras out of sight.
 A tidy entry feels welcoming without overwhelming guests - or you - as you come and go.